 — ALSO —

-Mark Gungor writes a few things on this topic in a two part series, that you may find beneficial to read.
+Mark Gungor writes a few things on this topic of sex before marriage that you will find beneficial to read.
 To do so, please click onto the articles:

 More from Marriage Missions

 Filed under: Sex Before Marriage